 The 7 SRE Principles [And How to Put Them Into Practice]

-Whether you're just adopting SRE or optimizing your current processes, we can help.
+Whether you're just adopting SRE practices or optimizing your current incident management processes, we can help.
 We’ll explain the 7 key principles of SRE and how to put them into practice.

 So, what are the SRE principles?
-The fundamental SRE principles are:
+The fundamental SRE pillars are:

 All SRE principles align on one ultimate goal: customer satisfaction.
 By following these SRE core tenets, your efforts will make a positive impact on customers.
 It’s important to maintain this focus on business value.